 I'm not bothered how I've done it, I've done it.
 I'm here now

 Recently, the penny seems to have dropped.
 The Dave Allen I meet in March couldn’t be described as ‘sculpted’ but the gut has receded, the fat is hardening into muscle.
 You could smash a baseball bat on those shoulders.
 He looks like what he is: a big, tough man, a fighter.
-And then his face breaks open into that trademark grin, and you wonder if such an evidently gentle soul could hurt a fly, let alone the 6’5 former WBA world champion who will be advancing toward him on 20 April.
+And then his face breaks open into that trademark grin, and you wonder if such an evidently gentle soul could hurt a fly, let alone the strapping, snarling giants who dominate the heavyweight division.

-“People can say, ‘oh, you've done it due to your popularity’ – I'm not bothered how I've done it, I've done it.
-I'm here now.”
-‘Here’ is a boxing gym in Sheffield.
-After our interview, Allen will film a video skit with WWE legend Mick Foley, don various costumes, including a pair of customised ‘White Rhino’ pants and little else.
+On the day of our interview, ‘here’ was a boxing gym in Sheffield.
+Allen will later film a video skit with WWE legend Mick Foley, don various costumes, including a pair of customised ‘White Rhino’ pants and little else.
 “Bonjour, ladies!” he grins, pointing to the camera.
 He’s in his element, acting the jester with his childhood hero, wallowing in yet another unexpected delight offered up by a life that could so easily have turned out very different.

 "My mum said, ‘I don't think boxing's for you.'"

 Dave Allen found boxing in the nick of time.
 He was 16, had no idea what to do with himself.
 The plan had been sixth form college: mess around, chase girls, “waste another two years of my life”, but poor grades put paid to that.
 He didn’t want to work in a warehouse but when you’re a Doncaster lad with three GCSEs the world isn’t exactly your oyster.